|Price:3.5||Selection:4||Customer Service: 3.5|

 Jared, The Galleria of Jewelry, is one of the flagship jewelry chain brands owned by the Signet corporation.
 They are Signet’s attempt at offering a more personal experience than their mall store chains like Kay Jewelers and Zales.

-You usually find them in shopping mall areas as a standalone store.
+Jared jewelry stores are usually in shopping mall areas as standalone stores.
 There are roughly 250 Jared locations in 39 states.
 Jared stores bring in $1.2 billion dollars in revenue for Signet, making up about 1/5th of their total sales.

 Jared locations differ from their sister stores (Kay and Zales) in a few ways.

 Firstly, their staff is slightly better trained and have a little more knowledge of the products.
-Secondly, they do offer marginally better quality (though we’ll delve into their “quality” later on in this review).
-Lastly, each location has an in house jeweler that can do minor repairs and modifications.
+We will get into this a bit later.
+Secondly, they do offer better quality.
+Lastly, each location has an in-house jeweler that can do minor repairs and modifications.

 This is, by far, the biggest cost for any store.
 A typical Jared Galleria sells roughly $4.8 million dollars of jewelry a year.
 The rule of thumb in retail is that a good store turns over their inventory around 2.5 times a year.